gleissen/1b-monads-dpll-smt/README.md

 talk about programs, we need to be able to reason about arithmetic.
 To achieve this, you will therefore extend the DPLL solver into a simple SMT solver for the theory of linear rational arithmetic (LRA) in the final part of the assignment.
+This theory will also form the basis of our later assignments for verifying actual programs!

 Getting started
 ===============